adklts/THEMIS/README.md

-# 🧠 AI Trustworthiness Evaluation Framework
+# 🧠 AI Trustworthiness Evaluation Framework THEMIS

 A structured framework for evaluating the **trustworthiness of machine learning models** in high-stakes domains such as healthcare decision support systems.